DimYfantidis/University_Projects/README.md

   The lesson's goal is to introduce the students to Intel's processor architecture and teach them the basics of the x86 Assembly language. **Three programming assignments** were given in total.
 The 1st and 2nd ones request the writing of 16/32/64-bit assembly code (OP codes/mnemonics, registers, variables, code/data/stack segments, conditional statements, loops, procedures, interrupts, floating-point arithmetic, SIMD instructions) in the EMU-8086 emulator.
 Meanwhile, the 3rd one requires the writing of a C/x86 Assembly hybrid program by interfacing C source files and external x86 Assembly implementation files in Visual Studio using MASM.

 * ## Modeling - Digital Image Synthesis (C)
+  This is the sequel of the lesson "Computer Graphics".
+It extends the students' knowledge in computer graphics by teaching advanced topics in 3D modelling such as texture mapping, procedural modeling, bump mapping, blending, parametric curves and surfaces (Interpolating, Bezier, Hermite, B-splines, etc.), particle systems and hierarchical 3D modelling.
+In the two programming assignments the students are asked to implement the above using C and freeglut, with the prospects of using built-in functions such as evaluators.

 * ## Neural Networks - Deep Learning (Python)
 <br/>